mcalla314/tkintertoy/docs/tutorial.rst

 The trick have have the contents of a combo be dependent on a radio box is to create a **ttCombo** widget and then create a *callback* function which looks at the contents of the **ttRadiobox** row and then sets the item list attribute of the combo widget.
-Again, we will avoid an object-oriented approach in order not to confuse the novice programmer.
+This time we will use procedure style code which is a more advanced style but still accessable to the novice programmer.
 However, you will see later that an object-oriented approach will eliminate some strange looking code.

 Here is the screenshot: